A Dynamical Systems Perspective on the Analysis of Neural Networks: Neural Networks as Dynamical Systems

-A more advanced class of feed-forward neural networks are residual neural networks (ResNets) \cite{He2016}.
+A more advanced class of feed-forward neural networks are residual neural networks (ResNets)~\cite{He2016}.
 In ResNet architectures, all layers have the same width $d = d_l$, $l\in\{0,\ldots,L\}$ and the update rule is of the form

 for $l \in \{0,\ldots,L-1\}$.
-In comparison to the update rule \eqref{cekk_eq:mlp_updaterule} of MLPs, the ResNet update rule \eqref{cekk_eq:ResNet} allows for an additional shortcut/skip connection via the summand $h_l$.
+In comparison to the update rule~\eqref{cekk_eq:mlp_updaterule} of MLPs, the ResNet update rule~\eqref{cekk_eq:ResNet} allows for an additional shortcut/skip connection via the summand $h_l$.
 The additional skip connection is advantageous for gradient-based training methods of deep neural networks with a large number of layers $L \gg 1$ \cite{He2016}.
 Furthermore, if the update rule is independent of the layer, i.e., $f_\text{ResNet}(\cdot,\cdot) = f_l(\cdot,\cdot)$ for all $l \in \{0,\ldots,L-1\}$, the ResNet update rule~\eqref{cekk_eq:ResNet} motivates the study of neural ODEs, which are introduced in Section \ref{cekk_sec:neuralODEs}.

-Even more evolved feed-forward neural network architectures are U-Nets (cf.~\cite{Ronneberger2015}) and DenseNets (cf.\ \cite{Huang2017}), which allow for additional inter-layer connections.
+Even more evolved feed-forward architectures are for example U-Nets (cf.~\cite{Ronneberger2015}) and DenseNets (cf.~\cite{Huang2017}), which allow for additional inter-layer connections.
 In that way, information or features of previous layers can be re-introduced in future layers.
 Furthermore, inter-layer connections can mitigate problems during the training process, like vanishing gradients \cite{Huang2017}.
-In this work, we focus on densely connected feed-forward neural networks with a ResNet structure (DenseResNets), where all layers have the same width~$d = d_l$, $l\in\{0,\ldots,L\}$ and the layer $h_{l+1}$ can depend on all previous layers, resulting in the update rule
+In this work, we focus on neural DDEs, which can be interpreted as the continuous time analogue of densely connected feed-forward neural networks with a ResNet structure (DenseResNets).
+In DenseResNet architectures, all layers have the same width~$d = d_l$, $l\in\{0,\ldots,L\}$ and the layer $h_{l+1}$ can depend on all previous layers, resulting in the update rule

 for $l \in \{0,\ldots,L-1\}$.
 Hereby $\theta_{\textup{Dense},l}$ stores all weights and biases between the layers $h_{l+1}$ and $h_{l+1-i}$ for every $i \in \{1,\ldots,l+1\}$.
-It is important to note that a DenseResNet is structurally different from an FNN or ResNet with fully connected layers, where all weight matrices have only non-zero entries.
+It is important to note that a DenseResNet is structurally different from a FNN or ResNet with fully connected layers, where all weight matrices have only non-zero entries.
 In Figure \ref{cekk_fig:DenseResNet}, all possible inter-layer connections of the DenseResNet with update rule \eqref{cekk_eq:DenseNet} are visualized.